-Remuneration of members

-- 13. (1) (a) Subject to subsection (2)(a), a member may be paid from the funds of the 50 Council such remuneration and allowances as may be determined by the Minister in consultation with the Minister of Finance.

-- (b) A member who receives remuneration, allowances or other benefits by virtue of his or her post or employment in-

-- (i) the National Government;

-- (ii) a provincial government;
+(ii) a provincial government;

-- (iii) a municipality; or
+(iii) a municipality; or

-(iv) a corporation, body or institution in which the national or a provincial government has a controlling interest, and who continues to receive such remuneration, allowances or other benefits while serving as a member, may only receive remuneration and allowances referred to in paragraph (a) to the extent required to place such member in the financial position he or she would have been were it not for such post or employment.
-(2) (a) A member and a person who has been coopted to the Board may, in respect of his or her functions as a member or coopted member, receive reimbursement from the funds of the Council for reasonable actual subsistence and travelling expenses necessitated by the actual attendance of a meeting of the Board. (b) The Minister must determine procedures, including control measures, for the management, handling and processing of claims for subsistence and travelling expenses contemplated in paragraph (a).
-Establishment of committees to assist Board 14.
-(1) The Board may establish committees consisting of one or more of its members 15 (a) assist the Board in the performance of the functions of the Council contemplated in section 5; or (b) enquire or conduct research into a matter falling within the mandate of the Board in terms of this Act.(2) When establishing a committee contemplated in subsection (1), the Board must- 20 (a) determine the terms of reference of such committee including, but not limited to, whether or not such committee ceases to exist once it has completed the task or tasks assigned to it by the Board;(b) appoint a chairperson of such committee who must be a member; and 25 (c) determine whether or not such committee may co-opt persons who are not members and, if so, on what terms and conditions.(3) The Board may, at any time, terminate the existence of a committee or any mandate given to a committee, irrespective of whether or not such committee has completed the task or tasks assigned to it by the Board.
-(4) (a) The chief executive officer may attend and take part in, but may not vote at, a meeting of the committee. (b) A member of staff of the Council may, on invitation by the relevant committee, attend a meeting of that committee.
-30 Co-opting of persons to, or committees of Board 35 15.
-(1) The Board may, if it is of the opinion that a particular person is able to assist it in regard to its functions and powers, co-opt such person for that purpose.
-(2) A person co-opted in terms of subsection (1) is not entitled to vote at a meeting of the Board or a committee of the Board.
-(3) A person co-opted in terms of subsection (1) may be paid such remuneration and allowances out of the funds of the Council as may be determined by the Board in consultation with the Minister of Finance.
-40 CHAPTER 4 CHIEF EXECUTIVE OFFICER AND STAFF OF COUNCIL Appointment of chief executive officer 45 16.
-(1) The Board must, in consultation with the Minister, appoint a suitably qualified, skilled and experienced person as the chief executive officer.
-(2) (a) The chief executive officer is appointed for a period not exceeding five years. (b) The chief executive officer may be re-appointed for one additional term of office not exceeding five years.
-(3) (a) The appointment of the chief executive officer is subject to the conclusion of a written performance agreement entered into between that person and the Board. (b) The Board and the chief executive officer may, in writing and by agreement, amend the performance agreement 50
+(iv) a corporation, body or institution in which the national or a provincial government has a controlling interest,

+- (2) (a) A member and a person who has been coopted to the Board may, in respect of his or her functions as a member or coopted member, receive reimbursement from the funds of the Council for reasonable actual subsistence and travelling expenses necessitated by the actual attendance of a meeting of the Board. - (b) The Minister of Finance must determine procedures, including control measures, for the management, handling and processing of claims for subsistence and travelling 10 expenses contemplated in paragraph (a).

+Establishment of committees to assist Board

+- 13. (1) The Board may establish committees consisting of one or more of its members to- - (a) assist the Board in the performance of any of the functions of the Council 15 contemplated in section 4; or - (b) enquire or conduct research into any matter falling within the mandate of the Board in terms of this Act. - (2) When establishing a committee contemplated in subsection (1), the Board must- - (a) determine the terms of reference of such committee including, but not limited 20 to, whether or not such committee ceases to exist once it has completed the task or tasks assigned to it by the Board; - (b) appoint a chairperson of such committee who must be a member; and - (c) determine whether or not such committee may co-opt persons who are not members and, if so, on what terms and conditions.

+- (3) The Board may, at any time, terminate the existence of a committee or any mandate given to a committee, irrespective of whether or not such committee has completed the task or tasks assigned to it by the Board. - (4) (a) The chief executive officer may attend and take part in, but may not vote at, a meeting of the committee. - (b) A member of staff of the Board may, on invitation by the relevant committee, attend a meeting of that committee.

+Co-opting of persons to, or committees of, Board

+- 14. (1) The Board may, if it is of the opinion that a particular person is able to assist it in regard to any of its functions and powers, co-opt such person for that purpose. - (2) A person co-opted in terms of subsection (1) is not entitled to vote at any meeting of the Board or a committee of the Board. - (3) A person co-opted in terms of subsection (1) may be paid such remuneration and allowances out of the funds of the Council as may be determined by the Board in consultation with the Minister of Finance.

+CHAPTER 4

+CHIEF EXECUTIVE OFFICER AND STAFF OF COUNCIL

+Appointment of chief executive officer

+- 15. (1) The Board must, in consultation with the Minister, appoint a suitably qualified, skilled and experienced person as the chief executive officer. - (2) (a) The chief executive officer is appointed for a period not exceeding five years. - (b) The chief executive officer may be re-appointed for one additional term of office not exceeding five years. - (3) (a) The appointment of the chief executive officer is subject to the conclusion of a written performance agreement entered into between that person and the Board. - (b) The Board and the chief executive officer may, in writing and by agreement, amend the performance agreement.